Azure/azure-cli/doc/breaking_change_detection_guidelines.md

 ## Overview

-Azure cli provides two type of tools to help users and developers check cli changes: one is a command line tool called `command-change`[link](https://github.com/Azure/azure-cli-extensions/blob/main/src/command-change/README.md), the other is [azure-cli-diff-site](https://azure-cli-diff-site.azurewebsites.net/) that wraps the command line tool into a site with a more user-friendly interface.
+Azure cli provides two types of tools to help users and developers check cli changes: one is a command line tool called [command-change](https://github.com/Azure/azure-cli-extensions/blob/main/src/command-change/README.md), the other is [azure-cli-diff-site](https://azure-cli-diff-site.azurewebsites.net/) that wraps the command line tool into a site with a more user-friendly interface.

 There are two categories of breaking change detection users can check for Azure CLI: [version-diff](https://github.com/Azure/azure-cli-extensions/blob/main/src/command-change/README.md#version-diff) and [meta-diff](https://github.com/Azure/azure-cli-extensions/blob/main/src/command-change/README.md#meta-diff) .

-### prerequisite for command line tool
+#### Prerequisite for command line tool

 Install cli extension `command-change`